You don’t have to outrun the bear. You only have to outrun the other campers.

 9. Write your bank’s and your carrier’s international customer support numbers on the reference sheet in your wallet.

-10. (Load-bearing for trips longer than a couple of weeks โ€” not optional) Pack a spare phone with 1Password installed and already signed in before you leave.
+10. (Load-bearing for trips longer than a couple of weeks, not optional) Pack a spare phone with 1Password installed and already signed in before you leave.
 A previous-gen phone in a drawer, a cheap second-hand Android, anything that boots.
 Test it before you go.
-This isn’t a nice-to-have: 1Password’s sign-in flow on a new device requires a verification code from an existing linked device, so if you lose your only signed-in device overseas, cold-recovery on a borrowed computer is impossible โ€” your only recourse is the slower 1Password account recovery flow.
-A pre-signed-in spare phone collapses that entire problem: you’re now recovering to a known-good device in a hotel room instead of trying to cold-start in a panic.
+This isn’t a nice-to-have: 1Password’s sign-in flow on a new device normally needs a verification code from an existing linked device.
+Lose your only signed-in device overseas and you’re down to two cold paths, both with a catch: your printed recovery code (works from any browser via account-email verification and issues a fresh Secret Key, but means doing sensitive recovery on a borrowed, possibly-keylogged computer), or, failing that, the slower 1Password account recovery flow.
+A pre-signed-in spare phone collapses both: you’re now recovering to a known-good device in a hotel room instead of trying to cold-start in a panic.

 11. (Optional, supplementary to item 10) Carry an unlabelled paper copy of your 1Password Secret Key in your wallet.
 Treat the paper like cash: not in your phone case, not in your bag, in your wallet.
-This does NOT by itself let you sign in from scratch โ€” see item 10 for why.
+This does NOT by itself let you sign in from scratch; see item 10 for why.
 What it does do is save you from having to call home and have someone dictate a 34-character Secret Key to you over the phone when you’re recovering to your pre-linked spare phone after a factory reset.
 It’s a convenience during recovery, not a substitute for the spare device.

 While travelling: any time you’re about to hand a device to a border officer or security checkpoint, restart it first.
 A restart forces the phone to require its passcode (not face/fingerprint) on the next unlock, which makes compelled biometric unlock much harder.
 This is a five-second action and should become a reflex.